jadecobra/python_tdd_exercises/source/sleep duration.rst

     E       NameError: name 'datetime' is not defined

-  we encountered this earlier when testing the ``datetime`` library
+  I encountered this earlier when testing the ``datetime`` library

 * update ``sleep_duration.py`` with an import statement at the beginning of the filoe

     .. code-block:: python
         import datetime

-  the terminal now shows a ``ValueError`` since the ``timestamp`` we give the ``strptime`` function in does not match the pattern we provided as the second option, we need to have a date as part of the pattern like the example since
+  the terminal now shows a ``ValueError`` since the ``timestamp`` I give the ``strptime`` function in does not match the pattern I provided as the second option, I need to have a date as part of the pattern like the example since

     .. code-block:: python
         E           ValueError: time data '10:57' does not match format '%d/%m/%y %H:%M'

-* We add the new exception to our list of exceptions encountered
+* I add the new exception to the list of exceptions encountered

   .. code-block:: python